MarcForstmann/spectral/_posts/2017-08-16-short-vita-marc-forstmann.md

 sitemap: true
 head_image: marc-forstmann_1-head.jpeg
 thumbnail: marc-forstmann_1-thumb.jpeg
-description: The moment he tried some VR goggles at a street stall in Istanbul, he saw for the first time the future potential of this technology.
+description: The moment he tried some VR goggles at a street stall in Istanbul, he saw the future potential of this technology.
 download: vita-marc-forstmann-english.zip
 ---